 We recommend that you read these example guidelines, and then decide your own approach as a group.

-The Personal Integration Plan (PIP) is a practical tool that helps to structure your work towards integration.
+Reset have produced guidance and practical tools to help structure your work towards integration.
 It helps family members to consider their short and long-term goals, and to plan how you will work together to achieve these goals.

 Within the first six weeks, you will need to support the family with the following tasks (this is in no particular order):